Skip to main content

 Authentication

-Anodizer resolves a GitHub token from the repository.token field, or falls back to the GITHUB_TOKEN / ANODIZER_FORCE_TOKEN environment variables.
+Anodizer resolves a GitHub token from the first source that is set, in this order: repository.token in the config, then the ANODIZER_GITHUB_TOKEN env var, then the GITHUB_TOKEN env var.
 The token must have push access to your krew-index fork.

 How plugin manifests are generated